 - 5,679 people alleging sexual abuse by Catholic clergy had reached settlements by 2009 – this has increased since but still only represents a fraction of the allegations (Source: bishop-accountability.org)

-- Allegations of clergy abuse exist in 161 of 177 Catholic dioceses in the U.S. and every area of the country is affected (Source: The New York Times)
+- Allegations of clergy abuse exist in 161 of 177 Catholic dioceses in the U.S., and every area of the country is affected (Source: The New York Times)

 While rumors and hearsay about Catholic clergy abuse persisted for decades, the problem was first brought to prominence in the 1980s and 1990s.

-After that, it seemed to die down but the topic came to the fore again recently, despite the Catholic Church’s efforts to cover up reports of sexual abuse among its clergy.
+After that, it seemed to die down, but the topic came to the fore again recently, despite the Catholic Church’s efforts to cover up reports of sexual abuse among its clergy.

-That is when the true extent of the Catholic clergy abuse problem came to light and, due to the courage of the many victims across the country, Pennsylvania has seen a large share of successful cases.
+That is when the true extent of the Catholic clergy abuse problem came to light, and due to the courage of the many victims across the country, Pennsylvania has seen a large share of successful cases.

-One of the major changes was to time limits that previously prevented prosecutors from filing charges against abusers.
+- Eliminated time limits that previously prevented prosecutors from filing charges against abusers.